-For Example, In the below screenshot, we will notice that the attributes of the “Select Destination” button have changed but the test still ran because the tool AI used Dynamic Locators.
+For Example, In the below screenshot, we will notice that the attributes of the “Select Destination” button have changed but the test still ran because the tool AI used, Dynamic Locators.
 Also, the functionality of the system did not change but only the attribute of an element.

-(Note: Click on the below image for an enlarged view)
+(Note: Click on the image below for an enlarged view)

 5) Feedback on Each Step

-The user also gets the feedback on each step in terms of whether the tests Passed or Failed by showing a “Green” or “Red icon” on the top left portion of each step as shown below:
+The user also gets feedback on each step in terms of whether the tests Passed or Failed by showing a “Green” or “Red icon” on the top left portion of each step as shown below:

-6) Labeling tests
+6) Labelling tests